BradGriffith/csg-portal-mcp/README.md

 After installing the MCP server, you can start using it immediately!
 Just send prompts to Claude and include your email address.

 1. **Authentication** (one-time setup):
-   Simply ask Claude to authenticate you:
+   Simply ask Claude to log you in:
    ```
-   "Please authenticate me with the CSG portal using my email: parent@example.com"
+   "Please log me in to the CSG portal using my email: parent@example.com"
    ```
    - A web browser window will automatically open with a secure login form
    - Enter your regular CSG Veracross username and password